Oppose Mandatory Vaccinations

 Vaccines have demonstrated to be cost-effective, and the most important part: have demonstrated that they are an invaluable tool to save lives.
 Opposition to such obvious benefit can be the same as dropping bombs on your neighbors.

-• Mike Pascucci
+• Michael Pascucci

 commented 2020-01-03 20:10:38 -0500